varnerlab/CBModelTools/README.md

     (v1.1) pkg> add https://github.com/varnerlab/CBModelTools.git

-This will install the `CBModelTools.jl` package and other all required packages.
+This will install the ``CBModelTools.jl`` package and the other required packages.
 ``CBModelTools.jl`` requires Julia 1.x and above.

+### How do we edit a COBRA model in MAT format?
+``CBModelTools.jl`` exports [COBRA toolbox](https://opencobra.github.io/cobratoolbox/stable/) models into a text-based format which can be edited e.g., reactions (or other information) added or deleted.
+Also, there are several types of data that automatically get added to the generated text file such as [EC numbers](https://en.wikipedia.org/wiki/Enzyme_Commission_number) associated with the reactions, and [KEGG metabolite ID](https://www.genome.jp/kegg/compound/) codes (if there are not already present) by using the [KEGG.jl](https://github.com/varnerlab/Kegg) package.

+Please check out the [exported text format](/docs/Format.md), a [description of the functions](/docs/Functions.md) in the ``CBModelTools.jl`` package and an [example workflow](/docs/Example.md).

 ### Funding
 The work described was supported by the [Center on the Physics of Cancer Metabolism at Cornell University](https://psoc.engineering.cornell.edu) through Award Number 1U54CA210184-01 from the [National Cancer Institute](https://www.cancer.gov).
 The content is solely the responsibility of the authors and does not necessarily